-Of course, user interface is a core element of many technology jobs, whether in websites, systems, mobile or other advanced machinery.
-As such, an effective and user-friendly design is crucial to improving an end user’s efficiency, convenience, overall experience and at times, even safety.
+Of course, the user interface is a core element of many technology jobs, whether in websites, systems, mobile or other advanced machinery.
+As such, effective and user-friendly design is crucial to improving an end user’s efficiency, convenience, overall experience and at times, even safety.

 A study which projected five highly sought-after tech skills next year includes user interface design, mainly due to its impact in all facets of technology.
 In a world where a lot of activity is done through tech, the user interface can certainly affect everything that will happen next once you start the interaction.

 If you’ll be entering the professional world soon or planning a career change next year, these tech skills will be perfect additions to your arsenal.
 Today’s society is highly driven and competitive, thus, ensuring that you have an edge over other individuals through IT certification or additional education will increase your chances of success in any technology job.

 Around the world, there is one overwhelming fact: Computers play a greater role in day-to-day business operations than ever before.
 In the 1960s, computers were bulky and complex and technology experts were not as widely needed.
 In the 80s and the decades that ensued, more and more businesses began to rely on computers and the demand for IT professionals began increasing exponentially.
 With the advent of the Internet in the 1990s and 2000s, knowledge of computers was plainly required to acquire and keep a high paying position in almost any field.
 Technology skills are needed in just about any industry from the automotive field to aeronautics to even the music industry!

 The trend continues into 2016.
 Professional recruiters are looking for candidates who are knowledgeable about computers–whether it is data analysis, website development and design, or technical support.
 Here we’ll examine some of the top fields in which information technology experts will be needed, and the IT training to take to prepare for a career in IT in 2016!

 Computer Service Technicians / Help Desk and Technical Support